EliTaue/traveldestinations/source/spain_famouspeople.rst

 titles and is among the two men who have won all four majors and Olympic gold. [#f3]_

+*All of the photos taken on this page were by BR*

 .. rubric:: Footnotes

 .. [#f1] Saint Teresa of Avila <https://www.biographyonline.net/spiritual/st_teresa_avila.html> Biography Online.
 Retrieved 2019-11-27.